 What a wonderfully kind gesture to do, we thought.
-When there are so many other people creating havoc around London.
-As she handed me the bouquet, I accepted it with a smile and a thank you, then turned to carry on searching for that special something.
+When there are so many other people creating havoc around London, as she handed me the bouquet, I accepted it with a smile and a thank you, then turned to carry on searching for that special something.

 She was a woman of few words and a contagious laugh, with a sense of humour that we got a hint of through that twinkle in her eye when she laughed.
-Without further ado let me share with you the photograph of the Squire in the presence of royalty.